BinaryGoblin/toadlane/README.md

 ## Running the server

-Make sure to use `$foreman start` to run the server and process background jobs.
+Make sure to use `$ foreman start` to run the server and process background jobs.
 You must also have elasticsearch running, which you can start with `$ elasticsearch`.

+## Getting Started

+1. Read the Readme
+1. Confirm Ruby version (.ruby-version)
+1. Confirm Bundle installation and afterwards, bundle install
+1. Confirm Postgresql is properly installed and configured
+    - Copy `config/database.yml.example` to `config/database.yml`
+    - Change authentication in `database.yml` to your PostgreSQL user authentication
+    - Create the database `$ createdb`
+    - `$ psql`
+    - `>>> create database toad_development;` And quit psql
+1. `$ rake db:migrate` to migrate schema to local empty database
+1. `$ rails server`